 Academic support

 Do you want to get organized and study more effectively?
-We can provide individualized study tips, workshops and more to help you stay on track with your studies.
+TRIO offers personalized study tips, helpful workshops, and resources to keep you on track and set you up for academic success.

 Financial literacy